 The year 1873 also witnessed one of the worst industrial accidents in Nevada history, and that event opened the door to the construction of the St. Mary Louise Hospital.
 The land that would serve as home for the hospital was owned by Jacob Van Bokkelen, a well-known local dignitary, who had served as the Nevada Provost Marshall, during the Civil War.
 He operated a beer garden on his property at the base of the canyon below Virginia City, to serve as a haven for those wanting to enjoy a beverage in a quiet, tree-lined setting.

 Van Bokkelen was also an importer of dynamite, regarded as a safe alternative to nitroglycerine.
 In fact, he had such confidence in the product that he stored it in his apartment and even slept on crates of the explosive when his inventory grew large.
 Unfortunately, on the night of June 29, 1873, Van Bokkelen’s cache detonated, killing him and ten others.
-Since dynamite was not known to spontaneously explode, suspicion fell on the merchant’s pet monkey, which may have been playing with fuses.

 Van Bokkelen’s death meant his Beer Garden was for sale.
 Marie Louise Mackay purchased the land and donated it to the Daughters of Charity for use as a hospital.
 The Daughters had arrived in 1864 to found a school and orphanage.
 Now, they would also care for the sick.